S-VHS: Media

-In order to take advantage of the enhanced capabilities of the S-VHS system, i.e., for the best recordings and playback, an S-VHS VCR requires S-VHS video tape cassettes.
-These have a different oxide media formulation for higher magnetic coercivity.
-S-VHS video cassettes are sensed and identified by the video cassette recorder via a specific internal profile within a hole in the underside of the S-VHS video cassette body.
+In order to take advantage of the enhanced capabilities of the S-VHS system, an S-VHS VCR requires S-VHS videotape cassettes.
+These have a different oxide media formulation than VHS for higher magnetic coercivity.
+S-VHS videocassettes are sensed and identified by the videocassette recorder via a specific internal profile within a hole on the underside of the S-VHS videocassette body.

-Videophiles were the first to theorize that since the only distinguishing feature of an S-VHS tape is a small 3 mm hole on the underside of the video cassette, it should be possible to use more common and inexpensive VHS tapes by duplicating that hole.
+Videophiles were the first to propose the following theory: since the only distinguishing feature of an S-VHS tape is a small 3 mm hole on the underside of the videocassette, it should be possible to use more common and inexpensive VHS tapes by duplicating that hole.
 However, S-VHS cassettes contain a higher grade and coercivity of tape stock to effectively record the higher video bandwidth offered by S-VHS.

-S-VHS tapes can be used with VHS VCRs, but an S-VHS recording will not play back properly on a VHS VCR without SQPB (sound is usually reproduced correctly, but the picture quality will be poor).
+S-VHS tapes can be used with VHS VCRs, but an S-VHS recording suffers from video fidelity issues on a VHS VCR without SQPB.

 S-VHS ET

-JVC introduced an S-VHS ET (Super-VHS Expansion Technology) system on its S-VHS consumer decks, allowing the use of normal VHS tapes for S-VHS recording, by slightly modifying the S-VHS recording specs, while still retaining compatibility, so that S-VHS ET tapes could be played with non-ET S-VHS VCRs.
-In S-VHS ET mode, the recording circuit is altered with:
+JVC introduced an S-VHS ET (Super VHS Expansion Technology) system on its S-VHS consumer decks.
+This system allowed the use of normal VHS tapes for S-VHS recording by slightly modifying the S-VHS recording specs but still retaining compatibility, so that S-VHS ET tapes could be played with non-ET S-VHS VCRs.
+In S-VHS ET mode, the recording circuit is altered with the following changes: